Skip to main content

 1. IT HELPS YOUR BODY CREATE COLLAGEN.

 Your body needs vitamin C for protein metabolism and the biosynthesis of collagen; if you develop a deficiency, which is rare in most countries, you might start to notice skin discolorations, joint pain, and poor wound healing.
 The human body can’t synthesize vitamin C, so it’s important to get enough of it in your diet.
-If you’re not getting enough vitamin C in your diet, you can take a supplement like Emergen-C (which also contains B vitamins for energy support).

 2. IT’S A POWERFUL SKIN ANTI-AGER.

-As discussed above, consuming vitamin C helps your body produce more collagen, which can boost your skin health, but applying it topically can help, too (that’s why you’re seeing so many beauty products with vitamin C in it these days).
+As discussed above, consuming vitamin C helps your body produce more collagen, which can support your skin health, but applying it topically can help, too (that’s why you’re seeing so many beauty products with vitamin C in it these days).
 According to some research, using topical vitamin C (3 to 10%) for twelve weeks has been shown to decrease wrinkling, decrease apparent roughness of skin, and increase production of collagen.

-The reason vitamin C is such a boon for your skin is because of those antioxidant properties that can protect against damage caused by free radicals.
+The reason vitamin C is such a boon for your skin is because of those antioxidant properties that can help protect against damage caused by free radicals.
 (A build-up of free radicals over time is what leads to the aging process.)
 Vitamin C can help neutralize and remove those free radicals—against which your skin is your body’s first defense.

 3. IT’S IMPORTANT FOR BONE HEALTH.

 If you’re significantly deficient in vitamin C, which is very rare, you could be at risk for scurvy (yes, that old pirates’ disease), which can lead to bone pain.
-Research also suggests that vitamin C might help in preventing osteoporosis because it may decrease oxidative stress (from free radicals and bone resorption); basically, it keeps your bones dense and less likely to fracture or break.

 4. SURPRISE—ORANGES AREN’T THE BEST FOOD SOURCE!